-- 1 Go to connect.garmin.com. - 2 Select Getting Started > Quickdraw Community > Getting Started - 3 If you do not have a Garmin Connect account, create one. - 4 Sign in to your Garmin Connect account. - 5 Select Marine in the upper-right to open the Garmin Quickdraw widget.
+- 1 Go to connect.garmin.com. - 2 Select Getting Started > Quickdraw Community > Getting Started. - 3 If you do not have a Garmin Connect account, create one. - 4 Sign in to your Garmin Connect account. - 5 Select Dashboards > Marine to open the Garmin Quickdraw widget.